 The Center for Service & Learning awarded \$220,000 in Service Learning Assistant (SLA) Scholarships funds to over 69 faculty/staff who, in turn, worked with 79 students who assist with service learning courses and community programs.
 SLA funds are intended to support faculty and staff work that enables them to manage the increased time commitment, logistics, and relationship building required of projects and initiatives conducted in and with communities under the domain of community-engaged scholarship.
 It is expected that such support enhances faculty/staff community-engaged scholarly practice, provides high-quality student mentoring opportunities, and builds capacity for sustainable, mutually beneficial community-campus partnerships.

-Faculty from the Richard M. Fairbanks School of Public Health received \$4,500 in SLA funding last year (see Table 1.2).
+Faculty from the Lilly Family School of Philanthropy received \$10,500 in SLA funding last year (see Table 1.2) and two faculty members were supported through other faculty development funding (see Table 1.3).